 ABOUT

-Adrian Davies is a wildlife and natural history photographer, as well as being one of the first people in the UK to use a digital camera nearly 20 years ago (the mighty Kodak DCS100!) and has been an advocate of digital imaging ever since.
-He has run workshops for organizations such as Kodak, Nikon, the British Institute of Professional Photographers, the Royal Photographic Society, the Field Studies Council, the Royal Horticultural Society and numerous others.
-He co-wrote, with Phil Fennessy, one of the first text books on digital imaging (Electronic Imaging for Photographers, 1994) a title which ran to 4 editions.
-He has since written several other books and dozens of articles for various magazines.Adrian has been photographing all aspects of wildlife and natural history for over 25 years, both in the UK and abroad.
-Increasingly, he is covering environmental issues such as the effects of global warming, and the effect of alien species in the British countryside.
-His pictures have appeared in hundreds of books and magazines.
+Adrian Davies is a wildlife and natural history photographer, author and highly experienced lecturer.
+He was one of the first people in the UK to use a digital camera over 25 years ago (the mighty Kodak DCS100!) and has been an advocate of digital imaging ever since.
+He has run workshops for organizations such as Nikon, the British Institute of Professional Photographers, the Royal Photographic Society, the Field Studies Council, the Royal Horticultural Society and numerous others.
+He co-wrote one of the first text books on digital imaging (Electronic Imaging for Photographers, 1994) a title which ran to 4 editions.
+He has since written several other books and dozens of articles for various magazines.